- Rubber Soul

 “This is the Beatle.
 I feel amazing.
 I’m definitely a Go.
 So, let’s go!
 Let’s blow this Popsicle stand and rescue the future of humanity for all time forward, woo-hoo!” the ship’s acknowledgment from the launch pad below reverberates loudly in their com-links.

-Brett, Bailey, everyone including Captain Littleton piloting the ship, have to raise their eye-brows and shout out a hearty salute to Dr. VanDerbeek, who looks up beaming.
+Brett, Bailey, everyone including Captain Littleton piloting the ship, have to raise their voices and shout out a hearty salute to Dr. VanDerbeek, who looks up beaming.

 “He certainly is alert,” Brett jokes.

 “Wow, maybe we need to suppress his emotional protocols just a bit.
 He just woke up.
 Calm down, please, sir.
-The voice and personality of John Lennon was Brett’s idea, by the way” VanDerbeek informs them, with something irritating his eye, rubbing it off quickly.
+The voice and personality of John Lennon was my idea, by the way,” VanDerbeek informs them, with something irritating his eye, rubbing it off quickly.
 They're all aware of Dr. VanDerbeek's admiration for John and his 'Rubber Soul'.

 “OK, I guess that means you’re definitely a go for launch, Captain,” Alvin says back, clearing his throat.

 The on-lookers in the cafeteria and all around the dome city, interrupt their chores to watch the test on their nearest visi-screens from all over the city.